csc7/PP2_CI/README.md

 - ### **Wavelet Generator**

 It can be found in the Generator page and gives the option to select type of wavelet, sampling rate, length of wavelet and frequency.
-The wavelet generated can then be plotted using Google Charts and/or be sent to an e-mail address, informing the user if the email successfully goes through.
+The wavelet generated can then be plotted according to the functions shown in the Functions page using Google Charts and/or be sent to an e-mail address, informing the user if the email successfully goes through.

-*User Stories Addressed by this Feature: 1; 4; 5; 7; 10; 15; 16; 17; 19; 20; 22, 23 and 28.
+*User Stories Addressed by this Feature: 1; 4; 5; 7; 10; 15; 16; 17; 19; 20; 22, 23 and 28.*

 *Please check "7.
 Testing of User Stories" for more details.*
 <details>